New York makes exception to allow fans at Bills playoff game

 He said the pilot program could be a model for re-opening businesses with rapid testing, which his budget director Robert Mujica said will be conducted in the three days before the game.
 Cuomo is directing his department of health to contact trace all 6,700 fans following the game.

-The department didn’t immediately provide specifics on the pilot program, including whether the state has the resources to contact trace all the fans in the days following the game and if fans who were exposed to COVID-19 in the week before the game will be allowed to attend.
+The department didn’t immediately provide specifics on the pilot program, including whether the state has the resources to contact trace all the fans in the days following the game.
+Fans must follow state guidance that requires individuals who are exposed to COVID-19 to quarantine for 10 days.

 “We believe we are the first state in the nation to run this kind of pilot.
 We believe it can be very instructive to us going forward,” Cuomo said.